weleoka/discdex/README.md

-Indexing for CD/DVD/HDD or other.
+Indexing of files for CD/DVD/HDD or other.

 ### Discdex versions
-v0.0.1 (current)
+v0.0.2 (current)

 (Note to author: version specified in readme.md, changelog.md, and git.)

 ### Requirements